harbidel/Web-App-with-LangChain-OpenAI-Streamlit/README.md

 # Web-App-with-LangChain-OpenAI-Streamlit
-Building a demo Web App with LangChain + OpenAI + Streamlit
+I will be building a Streamlit Web App using LangChain and OpenAI GPT-3 model.